 - 3. To update security content from your Fortify Software Security Center server: - a.
-Under Security Content Update Configuration, select the Update Security Content from Software Security Center check box.
+Under Security Content Update, select the Update from Software Security Center check box.

-Note: If this check box is unavailable, then click Security Content Management in the left panel and when prompted to locate the Fortify Static Code Analyzer executable location, click OK and specify its location.
+Note: If this check box is unavailable, then click Security Content Management in the left pane and if prompted to locate the Fortify Static Code Analyzer executable location, click OK and specify its location.

-- Under Software Security Center Configuration, specify the Fortify Software Security Center server URL and if necessary, the proxy server, port number, and optionally credentials for proxy authentication. - 4.
-To specify an update server from which to update security content, in the Security Content Update Configuration section, do the following: - a.
+- b.
+Under Software Security Center, specify the Fortify Software Security Center server URL and if necessary, the proxy server, port number, and optionally credentials for proxy authentication. - 4.
+To specify an update server from which to update security content, under Security Content Update, do the following: - a.
 In the Server URL box, type the URL for the update server. - b.
-If required, specify the proxy server, port number, and optionally credentials for proxy authentication. - 5.
-To update security content automatically and with a specific frequency: - a.
-Select the Perform Security Content Update Automatically check box. - b.
-In the Security Content Update Frequency (Days) box, specify how often (type the number of days) you want the security content automatically updated. - 6.
-Click Apply, and then click OK.
+If required, specify the proxy server, port number, and optionally credentials for proxy authentication.

+- 5. To update security content automatically and with a specific frequency: - a.
+Select the Perform security content update automatically check box. - b.
+In the Update frequency (days) box, specify how often (type the number of days) you want the security content automatically updated. - 6.
+Click OK.